 Secretary for the Association of Learning Technology Special Interest Group in Open Education

-Debbie acts as Secretary for the ALT OE SIG.
+Debbie acts as Secretary and Co-Chair for the ALT OE SIG.
 The Open Education SIG (OESIG) was established in March 2012.

 The remit of this SIG is to support, develop, sustain and influence policy in open education.